federicoflores/BitsoChallenge/README.md

 The SwIftUI architecture is MVVM as it responds very well to the reactive approach of the framework.
 The selected architures responds to a simulation situation where an existing UIKIT app is introducing SwiftUI.

+## Layout
+All UI is done programatically in both UIKit and SwiftUI.
+CollectionView layout is set in order to dynamically calculate it's own dimensions according to the dynamic content coming from the API.

 ##Network request:
 Combine was used for Network Api calls.
 This was chosen as combine reactive approach works very well along with SwiftUI and UIKIT.